tomerschwartz24/Semverino/README.md

 # Semverino

-## Simplifying semver for your projects
+## Simplifying semver for your microservices